Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 testing framework.

-To support higher "perceived safety", you may wish to choose a driver such as the :ref:`FirefoxDriver`.
+To support higher "perceived safety", you may wish to choose a driver such as the `Firefox Driver`_.
 This has the added advantage that this driver actually renders content to a screen, and so can be used to detect information such as the position of an element on a page, or the CSS properties that apply to it.
 However, this additional flexibility comes at the cost of slower overall speed.
 By writing your tests against the WebDriver interface, it is possible to pick the most appropriate driver for a given test.

-To keep things simple, let's start with the :ref:`HtmlUnitDriver`:
+To keep things simple, let's start with the `HtmlUnit Driver`_:

 .. code-block:: java